teddycool/DartScore/README.md

 Make transform matrix to calculate perspective of image to fit BoardArray Find where the transformed board-picture is covered when image change Calculate score for covered region....

+All logic in raspberrypi
+Images sent to jpg-streamer to be picked up by any webbrowser